MinaProtocol/MIPs/MIPS/mip-zkapps.md

 of SNARKs needed to prove the transaction.
 That grouping sometimes pairs signatures as one element contributing to the cost.
 The number of proofs, signatures, and signature pairs are multiplied by factors determined empirically to yield a valid cost metric.
+These limits will be tuned during the incentivized testnet.

 The transaction pool maintains a queue of pending transactions for each fee payer, and checks the applicability of transactions considering nonces